 My research addresses the ethical dimensions of our collective economic choices.
 I am interested in issues of distributive and social justice, justice and work, environmental ethics, and gender and family justice.

-Beginning June 2024, I will be an Associate Editor of the American Political Science Review.
+From 2024-2028, I am serving as Associate Editor of the American Political Science Review.

-I received my Ph.D. from Princeton University in 2012.
+I received my Ph.D. from Princeton University.
 Prior to joining Dartmouth’s Government Department, I was a Postdoctoral Research Associate in Brown University’s Political Theory Project and a Postdoctoral Fellow with Stanford University’s Center for Ethics in Society.
-In 2017-2018, I was a Fellow-in-Residence at the Edmond J. Safra Center at Harvard University.
+Since then, I have been a Fellow-in-Residence at the Edmond J. Safra Center at Harvard University and an Academic Visitor (non-stipendiary) at Nuffield College, Oxford University.

-At Dartmouth, I teach courses on Political Ideas, Ethics and Public Policy, Environmental Ethics, the Ethics of the Family, Ethics, Economics, and the Environment, and Justice and Work.
+At Dartmouth, I teach courses on Ethics and Public Policy, the Ethics of the Family, Ethics, Economics, and the Environment, and Justice and Work.